 If you want to convert just your after tax money, which is common when using a backdoor Roth IRA strategy, you can use this Roth IRA conversion strategy to avoid taxes if your 401k provider allows transfers of IRA money.
 It’s one of our 11 Unusual Roth IRA Strategies.

 Roth IRA Conversion Strategy to Avoid Taxes

 Don’t have a 401k?
-You could establish a solo 401k for the purpose of moving your deductible money in your traditional IRA.
-Lucky me, I just opened my new solo 401k a few weeks ago (in case you missed it on Twitter!)
+If you don’t have a 401k, or your current 401k provider doesn’t accept incoming money, you could establish a solo 401k for the purpose of moving your deductible money in your traditional IRA.

 - Unconventional Roth IRA Strategy to Lower Tax Bill

 - How to Make Early Roth IRA Withdrawals

 - To Roth 401k or Not to Roth 401k?